kim-hansu/kim-hansu.github.io/_pages/about.md

 ***

 # 🏆 Honors & Awards
-**Excellence Paper Award** from the KSME CAE & Applied Mechanics Division at the 2022 Spring Conference, May 2023
+**Outstanding Paper Award**, ***KSME CAE & Applied Mechanics Division at the 2022 Spring Conference***, May 2023

-**Excellence Student Presentation Award** from the KSME CAE & Applied Mechanics Division at the 2021 Spring Conference, May 2022
+**Outstanding Student Presentation Award** from the KSME CAE & Applied Mechanics Division at the 2021 Spring Conference, May 2022

-**Outstanding Ph.D.
-Award** from Korean Society for Design Optimization, January 2022
+**Outstanding Doctoral Dissertation Award** from Korean Society for Design Optimization, January 2022

-**Best Dissertation Award** from Hanyang University, Seoul, Korea, August 2021
+**Outstanding Doctoral Dissertation Award** from Hanyang University, Seoul, Korea, August 2021

-**Excellence Student Presentation Award** from the KSME CAE & Applied Mechanics Division at the 2020 Spring Conference, August 2020
+**Outstanding Student Presentation Award** from the KSME CAE & Applied Mechanics Division at the 2020 Spring Conference, August 2020

-**Excellence Paper Award** from the KSME 2019 Conference, August 2020
+**Outstanding Paper Award** from the KSME 2019 Conference, August 2020

-**Excellence Paper Award** from Transactions of the KSME A in 2018, November 2019
+**Outstanding Paper Award** from Transactions of the KSME A in 2018, November 2019

 **Grand Award** from the 1st Future Automobile Excellence Paper Contest, October 2019